exbin/bined-lib-java/README.md

 There are currently manual dependencies which are expected to be deployed in local Maven repository via "gradle publish" command:

-There are currently manual dependencies which are expected to be deployed in local Maven repository via "gradle publish" command:

 https://github.com/exbin/exbin-utils-java

 License